 Have you ever spent a lot of time indoors and begun to feel just a little… off?
 Our bodies and brains need light to function at their best.
 Not only does the sun give us an important dose of vitamin D, but it helps us in a number of other physiological and emotional ways.
 Let’s look a little closer – specifically at the light wavelengths between 600 and 900 nanometers (nm).
 How does this range of light waves impact our bodies?

 We talk a lot about cardiac health.
 After all, heart disease is the #1 killer of women in the United States.
-And we will go to great measures to protect ourselves as best we can.
-We also talk a lot about skin health – slathering on sunscreen as part of our daily routine and supplementing our diets with collagen-boosting foods.
+Everyone should be aware of cardiovascular diseases and how to protect themselves as best they can.
+As a culture, we also talk a lot about skin health – slathering on sunscreen as part of our daily routine and supplementing our diets with collagen-boosting foods.
 Weight loss, inflammation, memory, GI health – these are all at the forefront of our minds.
 But how often do you think about the health of our bones?

-The thing with bone health is that it creeps up on you.
+The thing with bone health is that it creeps up on you and most people are unaware of how bone density changes over time.
 Roughly up until the age of 30, men and women actually build more bone than they lose, so we are constantly strengthening our bones and working on bone density.
 But when we hit our mid-30s, things change.
 And if you’ve passed that benchmark, you may have felt that shift.

 After reaching the mid-30s, women lose about 2% of bone density every year, and that continues for a few years following menopause.
 This leaves women with a high likelihood of experiencing osteoporosis.